Skip to main content

 The lake's low TSI puts it in oligotrophic territory — the cleanest of the four trophic classes, but also the most vulnerable to nutrient-driven shifts.
 At 108 ft of maximum depth, Latoka Lake stratifies reliably through the summer — the hypolimnion stays cooler and clearer than the surface layer suggests.
 Latoka Lake covers 767 acres alongside 8.6 miles of shoreline — a mid-sized water that supports a working fishery without being so large that conditions diverge between basins.
 Latoka Lake ranks 1 of 51 in Douglas County, putting it in the upper tier of locally monitored lakes.

 Zebra mussel presence at Latoka Lake means the lake's clarity numbers carry an asterisk — filtered water is not the same as nutrient-poor water.
-The fishery includes walleye alongside the lake's other 16 documented species — a notable draw for Minnesota anglers.
+The fishery includes walleye among the lake's 16 documented species — a notable draw for Minnesota anglers.
 A documented public access point at Latoka Lake makes the lake usable for shore fishing, paddle craft, and trailered boats.
 The lake has a long ice-out record — 26 observations on file, with a median ice-out around Apr 19.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2024-09-15.
 Grade methodology: LakeGrade methodology.